cal-itp/customer-success/docs/admin/records.md

 ### How are records created

-Records are created through two processes:, data imports, and when a user establishes communication with a contact at a new organization not yet recorded in the CRM.
+Records are created through two processes: data imports and when a user establishes communication with a contact at a new organization not yet recorded in the CRM.
 At this time, most new records will be emerging automatically from new communication over historical documents.

 ### Creating a new company record